Category: Foot & Ankle Pain

 Why is plantar fasciitis worst in the morning?

-Usually no. Aggressive stretching into sharp pain can irritate tissue.
-Gentle mobility and progressive strength tends to work better.
+Usually no. Aggressive stretching into sharp pain can flare symptoms.
+Gentle mobility, supportive footwear, load management, and progressive calf/foot strengthening usually work better.

 Do custom orthotics help plantar fasciitis?